History of the hamburger: Controversial origins

-One of the possible fathers of the hamburger is Charlie Nagreen (1871–1951) of Seymour, Wisconsin, who at the age of 15 sold Hamburg steaks from a street stall at the annual Outagamie County Fair.
+Another possible inventor of the hamburger is Charlie Nagreen (1871–1951) of Seymour, Wisconsin, who at the age of 15 sold Hamburg steaks from a street stall at the annual Outagamie County Fair.
 Nagreen said he began by selling Hamburg steaks, but these did not have much success because people wanted to freely move around the festival without the need to eat them at his stand.
 In response to this, in 1885 Nagreen decided to flatten the hamburger steak and insert it between two slices of bread, so that the public could move freely from booth to booth while eating his sandwich, an innovation that was well received by his customers.
 This became known as the "Hamburger Charlie", and Nagreen's creation was sold at the festival until his death in 1951.
 To this day, his accomplishment is celebrated annually with a "Burger Fest" in his honor in his hometown of Seymour.

 Another alleged inventor of the hamburger is the cook Fletcher Davis (better known as "Old Dave"), who claimed to have had the idea of putting ground beef between two pieces of Texas Toast when one of his customers was in too much of a hurry to sit down for a meal.
 The customer walked away with his Hamburger Steak and seemed so content that Old Dave offered his new carryout meal as a staple menu item at the end of 1880 in Athens, Texas.
 Fletcher had a stall with his wife at the St. Louis World's Fair of 1904.
 Texan journalist Frank X. Tolbert mentions a salesman named Fletcher Davis who served hamburgers in a café at 115 Tyler Street in Athens during the late 1880s.
 The locals claim that Davis was selling beef sandwiches during that time, without having a clear name for his invention.
 During the 1980s, the Dairy Queen ice cream chain filmed a documentary about the birthplace of the hamburger featuring Davis' story.
 The story of "Old Dave's Hamburger Sandwich" is also found mentioned in Ronald L. McDonald's book The Complete Hamburger.

-In the same year that Charlie Nagreen claimed to have developed his "Hamburger Charlie", the brothers and street cooks Frank and Charles Menches of Akron, Ohio, claimed to have sold a ground beef sandwich at the Erie County Fair.
-They assert that the name of the hamburger was derived from the town Hamburg, New York, in Erie County, the first place in which it had been sold.
-This statement has been very poorly documented or substantiated, and in the case of an oral tradition, it is not without its contradictions.
-Its famous description of the secret ingredients used in the recipes, such as coffee or brown sugar, is primitive.